Cyber Security Guidance for

 Schools, Universities and Colleges (much like businesses) are increasingly reliant on IT and technology.
 Falling victim to a range of cyber activities aimed to cause harm and long-term damage.
 As the threat to the education sector increases, losing access to technology or suffering a data breach through a cyber attack can be devastating.
 Both to your reputation and your long-term future.

 We know that not all teachers and support staff are very knowledgeable when it comes to cybersecurity.
 But we know that the appetite to learn through staff training, and new resources helps bridge this knowledge gap.

 At the North West Cyber Resilience Centre, we want to help all the Schools, Universities and Colleges in the North West to feel better armed to face the challenges that arise from rapid technological advancement.
 We can't guarantee protection from all types of cyberattacks, but following our guidance (and from the NCSC) will significantly increase your protection from the most common types of cybercrime.

 If you would like to stay up to date against the latest threats, please sign up for our membership.

 How big a problem is cybercrime for the education sector?

 Cyber-attacks affect school, colleges and universities of all sizes across the UK.

-93% of further education colleges experienced a phishing attack, according to the 2022 CSBS Survey.
+86% of Secondary Schools and 92% of further education colleges experienced a phishing attack, according to the 2023 CSBS Survey.